Skip to content

 • Review Capability Posture weekly during active compliance programs to track momentum.

-• Use the theme grid as a prioritisation tool — address red themes before amber, and ensure no theme sits at L0 maturity before an audit.
+• Use the theme grid as a prioritisation tool — address themes with multiple Developing axes before themes with just one.

 • Cross-reference with Risk Management — high-risk items with low capability posture represent compounded exposure.